ImMythz/README_Generator/assets/README.md

 ## Contributers

-gitUser1, gitUser2
+user1 and user2

 ## Tests

-This is a description
+This is how you test the application

 ## Questions

 For any questions regarding this application, please email me at test@gmail.com

-or visit my GitHub at gitUser123
+or visit my GitHub at test123